How To Read The WSJ For Free Online

-We published a confessional earlier by a long-time WSJ subscriber who finally threw off the mortal coil of a subscription and doesn’t miss it.
-The post was a hit.
-So, on the theory that there might be others who might be thinking of cutting the cord, here’s a reprise of a popular post.

-Other than the Denver Post, which got all the Rocky Mountain News subscribers when that paper shuttered, The Wall Street Journal is the only newspaper in the top 25 to add to its circulation in 2009.
+Other than the Denver Post, which got all the Rocky Mountain News subscribers when that paper shuttered, The Wall Street Journal is the only newspaper in the top 25 to add to its circulation this year.

 And though this turn of events probably has as much to do with subscription discounting as anything, everyone likes to say the Journal is adding subscribers at least in part because it’s erected a paywall online.
 We’ve even come out and said the troubled New York Times should follow the Journal‘s lead.